BlockResearchGroup/compas_bender/README.md

 # COMPAS Bender

-COMPAS extension package for form finding of bending active structures
+Form finding of bending active structures using the dynamic relaxation method.